+Protecting the rainforests.
 Tropical rainforests took between 60 and 100 million years to evolve and are believed to be the oldest and most complex land-based ecosystem on earth, containing over 30 million species of plants and animals.
 That’s half of the Earth’s wildlife and at least two-thirds of its plant species!
 Rainforests have a central role to play in the slowing of climate change and protecting the rainforests is therefore essential for the future of the planet.

 Links between meat eating and climate change have also been widely known for many years, partly due to deforestation in the Amazon rainforest to make room for cattle grazing.
 Clearing these forests is estimated to produce a staggering 17% of global greenhouse gas emissions, more than the entire transport sector!